logicmonitor/lm-cloud-resource-inventory/README.md

 **AWS**
 * Minimum required role: ReadOnly (best practice is to use an account with only ReadOnly access.)
+* For AWS Organizations:
+  - The role specified in the -AssumeRole parameter must exist in all member accounts and have ReadOnly permissions.
+  - The account running the script must have permission to assume this role in the member accounts.
+  - Recommended to use a dedicated role like "OrganizationAccountAccessRole" with ReadOnly permissions for inventory purposes.

 **Azure**
 * Minimum required role: Reader (best practice is to use an account with only Reader access.)